agude/agude.github.io/_books/surface_detail.md

 [^loser]:
     An interesting pattern emerges when you look at Zakalwe's role in both {{
-    c3 }} and {{ this_book }}: he is often placed on the side the Culture
+    c3 }} and {{ this_book }}: he's often placed on the side the Culture wants
-    wants to lose.
+    to lose.
 In this book, he is planted as a pro-hell mole on the anti-hell side before eventually switching sides.

-{{ this_book }} reminded me of several other books:
+{{ this_book }} reminded me of several other works:

-- The hacking-as-battle scenes echo The Detective's Tale in {{ hyperion }};
-  the virtual hells recall the Shrike and its tree of pain, and the many battles involving Vatueil are similar to the soldier traveling through time to fight the Shrike repeatedly.
+- The hacking-as-battle sequences echo The Detective's Tale in {{ hyperion }}; the virtual hells evoke the Shrike and its tree of pain.
+Vatueil's battles parallel the soldier's fight through time against the Shrike.

-- Y'breq's quantum entanglement transfer brought to mind how the Bobs create new versions in {{ bob1 }}.
+- Y'breq's quantum entanglement transfer recalls how the Bobs create copies in
+  {{ bob1 }}.

+- The mind backups are similar to the technology in {{ commonwealth }}, but this book explores the idea that "the backup isn't you".

 - {{ banks }} notes that the galaxy's dead outnumber the living, paralleling
   {{ so2001 }}'s line: "Behind every man now alive stand thirty ghosts, for